October is Breast Cancer Awareness Month.

-Every year, International Breast Cancer Day, celebrated on October 19, is an important date to raise awareness among the population.
-This cancer is the most common among women, affecting more than 2 million women each year, according to the World Health Organization.
-Tumor surgery removal is a complicated process, but we can make it easier through 3D animation.
+Every year, October 19 is an important date to raise awareness among the population.
+According to the World Health Organization, this cancer is the most common among women, affecting more than 2 million women each year.
+Tumor surgery removal is a complicated process to explain, but we can make it easier through 3D animation.

 There are many different types of breast cancer, and common ones include ductal carcinoma in situ (DCIS) and invasive carcinoma.
 Other types, such as phyllodes tumors and angiosarcoma, are less common.